-As endurance athletes and active adults we understand in order to compete at doing what we love with others...we have to train.
-Not only our bodies but our minds for what is to come down the road of planned races and events during a given season.
-Part of that mental preparation does involve considerations and awareness of past events in previous races, lessons learned from others, mental toughness, and of course the actual training program commitment.
+As endurance athletes and active adults, we understand if we wish to compete in a sport which we love, we have to train.
+This includes not just our bodies, but our minds as well as we need to be mentally prepared for whatever may arise during any given season.
+Part of that mental preparation involves considerations and awareness of past events in previous races, lessons learned from others, mental toughness, and of course the actual training program commitment.

-Not all of us follow a serious training plan and everyone has their own way of going about it.
-This is part of the reason why the results about injury prevalence in endurance athletes and the best ways to prevent injury are so variable in the current literature.
-Triathletes are involved in such a young sport that only began in the 1970's where the research has not caught up yet.
-So, where do we need to pull our information from about the most effective training to get us to our goals while preventing injury???
-Well....for right now....there is no perfect approach to triathlon as far as training (this also includes the separate disciplines as well)
+Everyone has their own way of going about formulating a training plan, with some athletes taking it more seriously than others.
+This is one of the reasons why you may be seeing so much content out there currently about injury prevalence in endurance athletes and the best ways to prevent it.
+Triathletes are involved in such a young sport (it only began in the 1970's believe it or not!) and unfortunately, the research has not yet caught up.
+So, where do we need to pull our information from regarding the most effective training to help us get o our goals while preventing injury?
+Well....for right now.... there is no perfect approach to triathlons as far as training (this also includes the separate disciplines as well).

-As I have said in the past, everyone is so unique and different and therefore responds to different stimuli when they are training.
+As I have said in the past, because everyone is so unique and different, they respond differently to stimuli when training.
 Nothing has changed!!!
-What is omnipresent is the fact that we do need some kind of a plan that does follow specific guidelines of training to help us get to our goals.
-If you look on the internet I am sure you will find tons of training programs from tons of experts in the field that say theirs is the best approach.
+What is omnipresent is the fact that we do need some sort of plan that does follow specific guidelines of training to help us get to our goals.
+If you look on the internet, I am sure you will find tons of training programs from tons of experts in the field, touting that theirs is the best approach.
 I am here to tell you that just like everything else...what works for some, does not always work for others.
-This is part of the reason there are so many different programs
+This is part of the reason why there are so many different programs available.

-I specifically do not have my own training program for triathletes and endurance athletes (yet...stay tuned haha) but out of all of the programs out there, we do AT A MINIMUM need to do the following: 1) have a plan and 2) have all of the basics needed to be an "athlete."
-I do not put athlete in there to put a label on anyone or make anyone feel less for those who feel like they are not athletes.
-The broad definition of an athlete is someone who is skilled in sports or exercise of some kind.
-That definition is SOOO broad.
-So whether you are just starting out or a seasoned veteran you are all athletes just at different skill levels.
-The more skills you have the better you will be at your activity.
-What I hope to explain further breaks those two points I made earlier down
+I specifically do not have my own training program for triathletes and endurance athletes (yet...stay tuned haha) but as a Doctor of Physical Therapy, I can tell you that at a bare minimum, we do need to have the following: 1) A plan and 2) All of the basics needed to be an "athlete."
+(Side note: I use the term “athlete” loosely as I do not want to put a label on anyone or make anyone feel awkward should they feel they do not deserve the term.
+When I refer to someone as an athlete, I mean someone who is skilled in sports or exercise of some kind, but this definition is incredibly broad.
+Whether you are just starting out or a seasoned veteran, you are ALL athletes, just at different skill levels.
+The more skills you have, the better you will be at your activity).
+What I hope to explain further breaks down the two points above.

-Combining these two points, we get an Athletic Plan.
-Now, this is not a specific plan either, making you the best athlete ever.
-However, having the individual components of this locked into you plan and training will not only provide marked improvement but also prevent injury (as long as your training program does not over stress and strain your body).
-This athletic plan I speak of was created by Hall of Fame Strength and Conditioning Coach Al Vermeil and adapted by Co-Owner of Professional Physical Therapy here on Long Island, NY, Robert Panariello.
-After reading this you must be asking the question after looking both of these men up..."What does Power and Olympic weight lifting have to do with us endurance athletes????"...To be honest, everything.
-Just like us, they are athletes as well and this Hierarchy of Athletic Development created by these men does just that.
-It DEVELOPS ATHLETES in a hierarchy of levels that requires mastery of one level in order for you to apply and master the next level.
+Combining these two points, we get an athletic plan.
+Now, this is not a specific plan attempting to make you the best athlete ever.
+However, having the individual components of this locked into your training will not only provide marked improvement but also prevent injury …as long as your training program does not over stress and strain your body.
+This athletic plan I speak of was created by Hall of Fame strength and conditioning coach Al Vermeil and adapted by co-owner of Professional Physical Therapy (here on Long Island, NY) Robert Panariello.

-The image above is taken from both of their training regimens where the one by Panariello being a slight more larger.
-Rightfully so, this larger, extended hierarchy will allow you to check and recheck yourself as this is the same principle that Physical Therapists use in the clinic to ensure we are on the right path.
+The image above is taken from both of their training regimens.
+I’m sure you noticed the one by Panariello on the right is slightly larger and rightfully so, as this larger, extended hierarchy allows you to check and recheck yourself.
+I should note that this is the same principle that Physical Therapists use in the clinic to ensure patients are on the right path.
 The levels of the hierarchy include:

-1) Evaluation/testing - simple moves to determine where you are on a continuum of difficulties requiring each level of this hierarchy to get to the next higher one.
+1) Evaluation/testing - simple moves used to determine where you are on a continuum of difficulties requiring attainment of each hierarchy level before onto the next one.
 When starting out with a plan, this is a great way to find out where you are before implementing the plan.
-For veterans, this is a good way to recheck yourselves during your plan to see how you are doing
+For veterans, this is a good way to recheck yourselves during your plan to see how you are progressing.

 2) Mobility and Movement - this is taking how you move during essential movements for your sport and comparing to them to what is most efficient in your sport.